-Neurotherapy provides a unique drugless approach to treating Neurological Dysregulation Syndrome (NDS) that may be associated with the symptoms of many neurological based conditions including ADD/ADHD, Headaches, Migraines, Learning Disorders, Memory Loss Associated with Aging, Overeating or Binge Eating, Fibromyalgia, Chronic Fatigue Syndrome, Panic/Anxiety Disorders, and Insomnia, just to name a few.
-NDS is a condition that results from tension on the nervous system caused by subluxation, poor nutrition, stress, drugs or trauma.
+Neurotherapy provides a unique drugless approach to treating neurological based conditions including ADD/ADHD, Headaches, Migraines, Learning Disorders, Memory Loss Associated with Aging, Chronic Fatigue Syndrome, Panic/Anxiety Disorders, and Insomnia, just to name a few.

-Neurofeedback is a painless brain retraining process that uses sophisticated technology to achieve significant, measurable results and provide relief of conditions associated with NSD.
+Neurofeedback is a painless brain retraining process that uses sophisticated technology to achieve significant, measurable results and provide relief of various neurological/Psychological conditions.
 Neurofeedback permanently alters the active landscape of the brain, enabling children with developmental disorders to think, feel and respond differently because they are using their brain in a more effective manner.

 How It Evolved